Below we explain how Bournes are responding to the Coronavirus pandemic and how our services are currently impacted.

 In addition the British Association of Removers have provided further industry specific guidelines for safety and have recommended implementation by its members.

 Below we have set out the implications for our business and its customers at this time.
 We continue to review the situation in the UK and Globally and will update this information whenever there are any changes.

-We are already seeing a lot of urgent demand as we move forward due to delayed moves so it’s a good idea to get ahead in your plans, and we’d be more than happy to help.
+We are experiencing high demand due to the stamp duty holiday, and for various other reasons so it’s a good idea to get ahead in your plans, and we’d be more than happy to help.